DunniAdenuga/ZayatzEstimator/README.md

 # ZayatzEstimator
-This estimates the re-identified risk a de-identified table.
+This estimates the re-identification risk a de-identified table.